Azure/Verified-Telemetry-Device-Sample/docs/vTIoTExplorerSample.md

     ![Issue command to setup VT for telemetry accelerometerXExternal](media/azure-iot-explorer-resetAcc.png)

 ## Consuming Verified Telemetry Information
-* The property `deviceStatus` from the root/default component indicates whether all the telemetries supported by Verified Telemetry are verified or not
+* The property `deviceStatus` from the vTDevice component indicates whether all the telemetries supported by Verified Telemetry are verified or not

     ![Checking deviceStatus ](media/azure-iot-explorer-OverallStatus.png)